Should I root my Android phone

 On rooted phones, it is possible to change only the DNS settings and leave everything else unchanged.

-If one tries to make a screenshot, either the screenshot contains a black screen/window, or the gets a notification that "Taking screenshots isn’t allowed by the app".
+If one tries to make a screenshot, either the screenshot contains a black screen/window, or he gets a notification that "Taking screenshots isn’t allowed by the app".

-Unfortunately, this feature is misused, and the user has no option for overriding it.
+Unfortunately, this feature is misused, and the user has no option to override it.

-Also for confidential content, it happens often that I really want to make a screenshot of it in order to have a quick backup that does not depend on the application.
-Especially so if the content is important and I cannot lose it, and thus depend on the stability of an application.
-Chances that an image stops working are much lower, and it is also possible to use on other devices without the need for a separate program.
+For different types of content, it happens often that not that I really want to make a screenshot of it, to have a copy/backup that does not depend on the application.
+Especially so if the content is important and I cannot lose it, I do not want to depend on the stability of an application.
+The chances that an image stops working are much lower, and it is also possible to use on other devices without the need for a separate program.

 Of course, with a second device, it is possible to just take a picture.